On Feb, 26 2021

 Having a highly skilled WFM analyst working on a sophisticated WFM software solution will save your team time and money.
 On the flip side, a WFM analyst that isn’t thrilled with changing the way they work may unnecessarily slow change and hold you back.

-So, what in particular should you look at to see if an employee in a WFM role is slowing contact center efficiency?
+So, what in particular should you look at to see if a workforce management analyst is slowing contact center efficiency?
 Here are a few indicators.

 They are reluctant to encourage shift flexibility – With so many agents now working remotely, solutions such as split shifts are increasing in popularity within contact centers.
 If your WFM analyst is reluctant about or immediately shuts down the idea of implementing additional shift flexibility, especially if there is a strong demand from agents for this, it’s a strong indicator that they may be hurting the team more than helping.